What to Expect on Everest Base Camp Trekking

 Tips: To be on the safe side from AMS, you can take Diamox pills before you start the trek.
 It will prevent you from any altitude sickness and has no side effects.

 Apart from that, carry other prescribed medicines in the first aid box.
 Here is the list of most probable medications which we brought for the EBC trek:

 - Flu/ Sore throat & cough – Acetaminophen (Tylenol) or medicines like Ibuprofen

 - Nauseousness- Meclizine hydrochloride

-- Antibiotics (for any bacterial infection like food poisoning, or throat infection, etc.)
+- Antibiotics (for bacterial infections like food poisoning, throat infection, etc.)